- Motivation is the drive to achieve your goals or needs.

 - Set yourself one specific, achievable goal.

-- Think about how to include that goal in your life, what you need do to make it happen, and then put a timeframe on it (such as a week).
+- Think about how to include that goal in your life, what you need to do to make it happen.
+Then put a timeframe on it (such as one week or one month).

-- Break your goal into small, easy tasks and set regular reminders.
+- Break your goal into small, easy tasks and set regular reminders to complete each step.

 - Use your family and friends as support – tell them about your goals and encourage them to help keep you motivated.